 I’ve been a little frustrated using some of the Android apps installed on my Chromebook lately due to small font sizes.
 A few of them support in-app font size modification, presumably because the developer included such functionality.
 But some don’t.
 Even when resizing the Android apps, not all of them have fonts or interface elements that are easily readable.
 Here’s how to change the zoom levels in Android apps on a Chromebook for easier reading.

-The main culprit for me has been the Android version of Discord since we’re relying on it (and Slack) for school.
-So I’ll be using that as an example.
+The main culprit for me has been the Android version of Discord since I use it for both personal and school conversations.
+So I’ll be using that as an example to change the zoom levels in Android to boost the font size.

 Here’s a version with really small text to show you a starting point of my frustration, although I made the text smaller than normal for this example.